โ† Back to Home

 When a new decision is captured, the system:

 When an incident happens, it links back to the architectural choices that contributed.
-When a new hire asks "why do we do X?", the answer is one search away.
+When a new hire asks "why do we do X?", the answer is one search away - with the full timeline of how it evolved.

 Technical Architecture